alljoyn/hae/cpp/README.md

 ------------------------------------
   1. Generate the skeleton codes using make_interface.py script.
   2. Copy all files to your application folder
-  3. Fill the codes for properties, methods and signals in all files generated.
+  333. Fill the codes for properties, methods and signals in all files generated.

     * create skeleton codes for vendor defined interface
 <pre>
-cd root-source-dir/services/hae/cpp/code_template
-python make_interface.py -n InterfaceName -v (InterfaceName is case sensitive.)
+cd <root dir of source>/services/hae/cpp/code_template python make_interface.py -n InterfaceName -v (InterfaceName is case sensitive.)
 [example]